 It is important to be able to:

 The diagram shows some typical stopping distances for an average car in normal conditions.

 It is important to note that the thinking distance is proportional to the starting speed.
-This means that it increases proportionally as speed increases, ie if speed doubles, thinking distance also doubles.
+This is because the reaction time is taken as a constant, and speed = distance × time.
 However, the braking distance increases by a factor of four each time the starting speed doubles.

 Car safety features such as seatbelts, airbags and crumple zones all work to change the shape of the car, which increases the time taken for the collision.
 Crumple zones refer to the areas of a car that are designed to deform or crumple on impact.
 These different safety features decrease the force of the collision on any people within the car.

 During a collision there is a change in momentum.
 The force of the collision is equal to the rate of change of momentum.
 The safety features decrease the rate of change of momentum, which decreases the force of the collision on any people within the car.

 When cars are involved in accidents, the forces exerted are very large.
 Crumple zones are designed to increase the time it takes for a car to stop totally.
 This reduces the force acting on a car.
 Seat belts and air bags are designed to increase the time it takes for passengers in a car to stop totally.
 This reduces the force acting on the passengers.